The Assabet River National Wildlife Refuge WW2 Bunkers are fascinating abandoned structures located in Sudbury, Massachusetts.

 - GPS: Lat 42.40314 Lng -71.4661587 (Bunker 303)

-- Parking notes: There is a circle parking lot located at the Assabet River National Wildlife Refuge Visitor Center which is a short walk from the bunker.
+- Parking notes: There is a circle parking lot located at the Assabet River National Wildlife Refuge Visitor Center which is a short walk from the bunkers.
 Parking is free at the Assabet River National Wildlife Refuge.

 - Parking directions: HERE